TOP 5 Complaints About Commercial Realtors in Columbus, Ohio

 Misrepresentation of property value can occur when there are discrepancies in what the commercial realtor discloses about value; for example, the appraised value of a property versus the actual estimate or real value of the property.

 Some people feel that a commercial realtor may push too much in either one direction or the other.
 This accusation can come about due to the feeling that there is a conflict of interest involving honesty or commissions.

 Make Sure You Know the Ins and Outs the Columbus Real Estate Market

 If a buyer is not familiar with the area they are considering investing in, they should feel confident in the local knowledge of their commercial realtors.
 Columbus, Ohio is home to many areas with vastly different demographics.
 Your client is coming to you for your expertise in the Columbus real estate market.
 Make sure you are knowledgeable in every district — not only in the demographics, but also the comparable properties.

 Trusted Commercial Realtors in Columbus, Ohio Since 1938

 At The Robert Weiler Company, like anyone else, we cannot say we are perfect.
 However, we do strive for perfection and complete client satisfaction.
 In the unlikely event that there is a hiccup, we would make it right.
-We want you to be happy with your commercial real estate investment, no matter which needs we are servicing; our suite of CRE services range from appraisal all the way to property leasing or the sale of a property.
+We want you to be happy with your commercial real estate investment, no matter which needs we are servicing; our suite of CRE services range from appraisal and development to property leasing and the purchase or sale of a property.
 Contact one of our experienced commercial realtors in Columbus, Ohio today at 614-221-4286.